jerrythomas/rokkit/sites/rokkit/src/stories/02-data-driven/01-list/05-mixed/README.md

 ---
-title: Mixed
+title: Advanced
 ---

-# {title}
+## {title}

 Sometimes, we may want to use different views for different items.
 This can be achieved by setting both fields and using properties.

-Let's say that we want to show a larger image with some descriptive text for some of the items, and for some of them we want the image to be on the left and for some we wnat it on the right.
+Let's say that we want to show a larger image with some descriptive text for some of the items, and for some of them, we want the image to be on the left and for some we want it on the right.
-This simple variation can be done using css, but in this case we are going to create two custom components, Odd & Even.
+This simple variation can be done using `css`, but in this case, we are going to create two custom components, Odd & Even.

-We will be using the following configuration to tell list to use the 'type' attribute to identify the component to be used.
+We will be using the following configuration to tell the `list` to use the `type` attribute to identify the component to be used.

 ```js
 let fields = { component: 'type' }